Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

 \subsection{Parameterization of the Precision Matrix}

-\paragraph{Covariance Matrix Modeling Strategies} Covariance and precision matrices are commonly modeled in three distinct fashions: through the use of sparse or graphical estimators \citep[e.g. the graphical LASSO, see][]{friedman2008sparse}, through covariance functions \cite[see e.g.][]{browell2022covariance} or the matrices' elements arc modeled conditional on explanatory variables, usually through an unconstrained parametrization \cite[see e.g.][]{pourahmadi2011covariance, muschinski2022cholesky,salinas2019high}.
-Our approach falls into the third category.
+\review{To ensure the positive definiteness of the scale matrix, we propose three unconstrained parameterizations.
 To save computational costs, we parameterize the distributions in terms of the inverse covariance matrix $\mat{\Sigma}^{-1} = \mat{\Omega}$.
-This allows to avoid matrix inversion in the evaluation of the (log-) likelihood function.
-To ensure the positive definiteness of the scale matrix, we propose two unconstrained parameterizations of the precision matrix.
+This allows us to avoid matrix inversion in the evaluation of the (log-) likelihood function.
+We briefly review first the (modified) Cholesky decompositions~(CD resp.
+MCD), which have been proposed in the context of multivariate distributional regression by e.g. \cite{pourahmadi2011covariance, muschinski2022cholesky, kock2023truly}.
+Additionally, we employ a low-rank approximation of the precision matrix, which has been used by \cite{salinas2019high} in the context of high-dimensional Gaussian processes and by \cite{marz2022multi} and \cite{omalley2023probabilistic} in the context of distributional gradient boosted random forests.}

-\paragraph{Cholesky-Decomposition} The CD has been introduced as suitable covariance parameterization by \cite{pourahmadi2011covariance} in the context of GLMs.
-For the distributional regression framework, \cite{muschinski2022cholesky, kock2023truly} employ the (modified) CD for the covariance matrix.
-For

-\cite{muschinski2022cholesky} parametrize the normal distribution in terms of $A^{-1}$ and \cite{kock2023truly} choose $A$.
-Additionally the modified Cholesky-decomposition (MCD) can be used, see e.g. \cite{pourahmadi2011covariance, muschinski2022cholesky, gioia2022additive}.
-For the CD to yield a positive semi-definite matrix, we require the diagonal of $\mat{A}$ to be positive, which can be enforced by employing a log-link function.
-The lower diagonal of $\mat{A}$ is unconstrained.